 I’m going to use this post to talk about Twitter in particular and how for me it compares to a bar or pub.
 Those who know me will also know I love an analogy!
-As of today my Twitter stands at nearly 30,000+ followers and it is also my primary method to sell books.
+As of today my Twitter following is over 39,000 and it is also my primary method to sell books.
 Every day I am present on the platform and regularly my posts are seen by lots of people everyday.
 Twitter presents a wonderful opportunity for anyone to speak and find others to connect with pretty much instantly.
 For those of the writing persuasion, its a natural fit as Tweeting is mostly dialogue and whether you write fiction or news articles, poetry or screenplays – dialogue turns that Twitter machine.

 Think of your favourite bar, pub or restaurant – a place you’ve had a nice experience and would most probably return to.
 Now I want you to think why you enjoyed your time there and what factors made the experience worthwhile.
 The same can pretty much be applied to who you engage with on Twitter and how you engage with them.
 We’re going to look at why a good experience in a hospitality setting is similar to Twitter.

 Imagine if you will, the first thing you see when heading out for the evening is the venue and of course the signage for the bar/pub/place outside – for Twitter this is your profile.
 From your handle to profile picture, banner and pinned Tweet and recent tweets.
 All of this comes into account when someone has been intrigued enough to check out your profile.
 Much like the physical building of the bar you face, does your profile resemble what you expect a decent approachable venue to look like?